cloud-bulldozer/scribe/README.md

 ### Using scribe as a python library

-If you're just looking for a way to use scribe to generate documents and consume them to build your JSON, which would be scribe's use case.
-You can do something like the following.
+If you're just looking for a way to use `scribe` to generate documents and consume them, take a look at `run_scribe.py` (excerpt below):
-The smallest sample would look like:

 	from transcribe.render import transcribe
     for scribe_object in transcribe('/tmp/stockpile.json','stockpile'):